Breadcrumb

 Teaching

-I mainly teach qualitative methods and courses in mental health, trauma, crisis and substance misuse.
+I mainly teach qualitative methods and courses in mental health, disability, trauma, crisis and substance misuse.
 I am also director of doctoral studies.

 Research interests